Business Risks

 Overview of Risk

 Development of pharmaceuticals and medical devices requires substantial investments in research and development, and the drug development process, including the step of obtaining approval based on strict regulatory review, is a long-term endeavor.
 Delay or suspension of development due to, for instance, inability to confirm the expected efficacy and safety in clinical trials, could shorten the period of patent exclusivity, allow competing products to reach the market first, or cause us to abandon efforts to market developed products.
-As a result, the group would be unable to obtain revenue commensurate with research and development expenses, which could have an adverse effect on medium-to-long-term business plans.
+As a result, the Otsuka group would be unable to obtain revenue commensurate with research and development expenses, which could have an adverse effect on medium-to-long-term business plans.
 Moreover, a decline in profit margins or recording of impairment losses on assets due to a failure to achieve the expected operating rate of facilities in which the group invested could have a significant adverse effect on the group's operating results and financial condition.

 Countermeasures

-In addition to its priority areas-the psychiatry and neurology area, the oncology/oncology supportive care area, and the cardiovascular and renal system area-the group concentrates on research and development focusing on fields that are yet to be fully addressed, and is enhancing its pipeline, with the aim of raising the probability of success for development projects in the priority areas.
-The group monitors clinical trials, and if problems are recognized, implements countermeasures in cooperation with the relevant departments.
-The group also reduces risk by conducting impact analyses that consider the possibility that projects do not proceed according to the development plan, and by expanding its pipeline through external sourcing.
+In addition to its priority areas-the psychiatry and neurology areas, the oncology area, and the cardiovascular and renal areas, the Otsuka group concentrates on research and development focusing on unmet medical needs which have not satisfied yet, and is enhancing its pipeline, with the aim of raising the probability of success for development projects in the priority areas.
+The group enhances monitoring clinical trials, and if problems are recognized, implements countermeasures in cooperation with the relevant departments.

-Furthermore, advisory committees such as the Global Strategy Meeting set development-related budget priorities, review research and development directions, and manage the development portfolio optimally.
+In addition to these initiatives, decisions on major development plans for pharmaceutical compounds are made at the Board of Directors meetings of each operating company, and advisory committees such as the Global Strategy Meeting set development-related budget priorities, review research and development directions, and manage the development portfolio optimally.

 Side Effects